profjsb/my-content/content/post/mask-with-eink-banner/index.md

 <h2>Next Steps</h2>

 I initially forgot to order the PIN extender for the ribbon cable, which means I currently have to place the electronics directly next to the mask, instead of around the back of the head (say under a hat).
 Also, I didn't yet manage to get images working (since that required an SD card).
 Perhaps the destiny is that we can sell our GPS location (and beacon IDs of people nearby) to companies and have them dynamically upload advertisements as we go about our business.
-Yeah, maybe that's too dystopic an idea even for 2020!
+Yeah, maybe that's too dystopic of an idea even for 2020!